gboehl/econpizza/docs/the_yaml.rst

 .. code-block::

     # stage three (optional): aux_equations
     # these can contain misc definitions that are available during the final stage.
-Takes only aggregate variables as inputs
+    # outputs from decisions, the grid variables, the distributions and
+    # aggregate variables from 'variables' (including those with "Prime", "Lag",...) are included by default
-    # from here on the objects are _sequences_ with shapes either (1, horizon) or (n1, n2, horizon), hence last dimension is the time dimension
+    # from here on the objects are _sequences_ with shapes either (1, horizon) or (n1, n2, horizon).
+Last dimension is always the time dimension
     aux_equations:
-        ~ A = np.sum(D*a, axis=(0,1))
+        ~ A = np.sum(D*a, axis=(0,1)) # note that we are summing over the first two dimensions e and a, but not the time dimension (dimension 2)
         ~ NE = np.sum(D*ne, axis=(0,1))
+        ~ Caggr = np.sum(D*c, axis=(0,1))

 Auxiliary equations.
 These are executed before the `equations` block, and can be used for all sorts of definitions that you may not want to keep track of.
 For heterogeneous agents models, this is a good place to do aggregation.
 Auxiliary equations are executed subsequently.

 .. code-block::

-    # final stage: equations
+    equations: # final stage
-    # outputs from aggregation_calls, everything defined in aux_equations, and those from 'variables' (including those with "Prime", "Lag",...) are included by default, so there should not be a need to define inputs
-    equations:
         ~ L = Yprod / Z
         ~ Div = - w * L + (1 - psi*(pi/piSS - 1)**2/2)*Yprod
         ~ C = (1 - psi*(pi/piSS - 1)**2/2)*Yprod